COVID-19 (Novel Coronavirus) Updates

 According to the World Health Organization, common signs of infection include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.
 The CDC believes that symptoms may appear in as few as two days or up to 14 days after exposure.

-It is important that we work together to take common sense precautions that can reduce the risk of catching or spreading COVID-19.
+We must work together to take common-sense precautions that can reduce the risk of catching or spreading COVID-19.

 Per CDC guidelines

 - Wash your hands frequently with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer that contains at least 60% alcohol, if soap and water are not available.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.